 RADIO CAROLINE: THE TRUE STORY OF THE BOAT THAT ROCKED by RAY CLARK

-With forewords by Emperor Rosko and Keith Skues (and Paul McKenna in the second edition)
+With forewords by Emperor Rosko and Keith Skues (and Paul McKenna in later editions)

 Press release for the first edition: